zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

 Notice that this query supposes we wont have two files of the same name in the same folder, else things may go wrong.
-Fixing this is out of the scope of this blog.
+Fixing this is out of the scope of this tutorial.
 And as I would like to have at some point a smarter, context sensitive previous/next entity, I'll probably never fix this query (though if I had to, I would probably choosing to add a constraint in the schema so that we can't add two files of the same name in a folder).